-To provide an example, let's say the popular Foo::Bar::escape_html function doesn't deal with Unicode data yet.
+To provide an example, let's say the popular Foo::Bar::escape\html function doesn't deal with Unicode data yet.
 The wrapper function would convert the argument to raw UTF-8 and convert the result back to Perl's internal representation like so:

 '''

 sub my_escape_html ($) {

 my($what) = shift;

 return unless defined $what;

-Encode::decode_utf8(Foo::Bar::escape_html(Encode::encode_utf8($what)));

-}
+Encode::decode_utf8(Foo::Bar::escape_html(

 '''

+Encode::encode\utf8(\$what)));

-Sometimes, when the extension does not convert data but just stores and retrieves them, you will be in a position to use the otherwise dangerous $Encode::utf8_on()$ function.
+Sometimes, when the extension does not convert data but just stores and retrieves them, you will be able to use the otherwise dangerous Encode::\utf8\on() function.
 Let's say the popular Foo::Bar extension, written in C, provides a param method that lets you store and retrieve data according to these prototypes: